-If your willing to bring a cat to your home and the dog hasn’t experienced with cats, go to parks and let him stay with cats.
+If you are willing to bring a cat to your home and the dog hasn’t been experienced with cats, go to parks and let him stay with cats.
 Probably those cat owners will not allow it.
 That’s why your dog should be well-trained.

 So ask them and get the dog near to you and a cat as well.
-Likewise, stay with them until that dog get used to cats.
-If you do this as a hobby over time, he will get qualifications to get a new cat friend to his pack.
+Likewise, stay with them until that dog gets used to cats.
+If you do this as a hobby over time, he will get the qualifications to get a new cat friend to his pack.

 Click here to Save 30% on your first Autoship Order with Chewy!